waterinag/eqipa-docs/docs/tool-setup/run-locally.md

 ---

-## 🔧 Step 1: Copy the code to the system
+## 1: Copy the code to the system

 ---

-## 🐍 Step 2: Create and Activate a Virtual Environment
+## 2: Create and Activate a Virtual Environment

 Create a Python 3 virtual environment inside the `webapp` folder: